-It may take up to an hour, usually much less, for the wireless network and the GPS receiver to synchronize the first time the beacon is powered up.
+It may take up to an hour for the wireless network and the GPS receiver to synchronize the first time the beacon is powered up.

-- Ensure that the indicator LED is showing flashing green. - · Perform an end-to-end system test by locating the beacon via the user portal
+- Ensure that the indicator LED is showing flashing orange. - · Perform an end-to-end system test by locating the beacon via the user portal